ianbarrere/ananke/README.md

   openconfig:/interfaces: update
 ```

 Default applies to all paths that are not otherwise listed.
+The same technique can be
+applied to a device's vars.yaml file if you need more granular control over individual
-The write method passed in
-on the CLI takes precedence over everything defined in the write-methods settings section.
+devices.
+The write method passed in on the CLI takes precedence over everything defined
+in the write-methods settings/vars sections.

 ### Certificates
 You can provide information on where your certificates are stored with the certificate